thomasfn/Taron/README.md

 ## Current Implementation Features
 * Load and parse format into model with error handling
 * Read data from a simple hierarchical model using Linq, recursion or basic loops
+* Translate the parsed model into a .Net object, either a custom defined class/struct or native structures (such as arrays)
-* Embedded LR(0) parser with grammar rules for easy extensibility
+* Embedded LR(0) parser with grammar rules included for easy extensibility

 ## Todo / Missing Features
 * Benchmark and optimise parsing where needed
-* Add system to convert model into a .Net object hierarchy
 * Serialising model back to string
-* Support for comments in the format
-* Clean up API (shouldn't need to call into Parser etc)

 ## Parsing
 The implementation includes a tight LR(0) parser and all lexer/grammar rules needed to parse the Taron format.
 Parse tables are built when the parser is instantiated and a single parser instance can parse multiple strings efficiently.
 Benchmarks pending.

 ## Format
 The format follows a hierarchy of elements.
-An element can be a primitive value (string or number), an array or a map.
+An element can be a primitive value (string or number), an enumeration, an array or a map.
 The top level "root" element is always a map (as if the whole document is surrounded by a { }).
+An enumeration is denoted by two identifiers seperated by a dot.

 A map is surrounded by { } and contains key-value pairs, seperated by whitespace (or nothing).
 Each pair starts with an identifier, followed by an optional type name, followed either by a value.
 If the value is a primitive (string or number), an equals (=) must be used.
 If the value is a complex (map or array), an equals must not be used.
 Whitespace is ignored and can be used as desired to increase readability of the document.